prisma-archive/graphcool-templates/file-proxy/README.md

 ```
 The two extra fields, `description` and `category`, are added to the response.

+Additional suggestions: instead of creating seperate fields for the metadata, you can also use a JSON field so you can specify metadata more dynamically.
+Also, if you just need the metadata upload functionality, you can remove the newUrl part, and use the 'regular' URL for downloading.

 ### extension-file-proxy

 This example adds minimal file extension support to the download endpoint.
 It could be further extended to perform additional checks.